7 Technical Sales Engineer Training Topics that Drive Better Business Results

 - How to figure out the customer’s pain points and tell a good product story

 “What is the biggest problem we’re solving for this customer?
 What is their pain and how are we solving it?
 You’ve got to ask these tough questions.
 It’s a powerful moment when the customer realizes they don’t have a solution to their problem, and their boss probably expects a solution,” Michaels adds.

 - How do identify and connect with key people at the buyer company

-Michaels made sure his SEs know how and have the ability to identify and connect with anyone, from their champion at the prospect’s company to the economic buyer with the final decision power.
+Michaels made sure his SEs know how to identify and connect with anyone, from their champion at the prospect’s company to the economic buyer with the final decision power.

 - Sales skills